EliAndrewC/l7r/setting/budgets.md

 ### Imperial Legions: Line-Item Detail

-The ~4-6 million koku/year for the Imperial legions funds the Empire's central standing army: 25-40 active legions of ~1,000 legionnaires each (~25,000-40,000 total active combat troops), supported by a substantially larger cohort of non-combatant peasant support staff.
+The ~4-6 million koku/year for the Imperial legions funds the Empire's central standing army: 25-40 active legions of ~1,000 legionnaires each (~25,000-40,000 total active combat troops), supported by a substantially larger cohort of non-combatant peasant support staff.  **Every legionnaire is a samurai** - the ~1,000 combat troops in a legion are samurai drawn from the clans (with senior command from the Imperial families, especially the Seppun), carrying the rank-squared stipends shown below.
+The much larger support tail (cooks, smiths, porters, animal handlers, and so on) is entirely peasant, per the tooth-to-tail discussion further down.
 Most legions are stationed on the Kaiu Wall assisting the Crab clan; the remainder handle inter-clan border tension as a neutral force, emergency response (riot suppression in distant provinces, famine-relief security), and ceremonial duties at the capital.

 #### Legion Organization and Rank Structure